daviddmd/assetriskmanager/documentation/INSTALL.md

 - Installation of Docker

-If using Laravel Sail:

-- Docker
-- PHP
-- Optionally, Global [Composer](https://getcomposer.org/) (This repository comes bundled with a build of composer).

 On Docker, Windows Systems must use WSL2.

-An Active Directory or equivalent LDAP Server is required for authentication if LDAP is enabled, otherwise normal registration will be enabled.
+An Active Directory or equivalent LDAP Server is required for authentication if LDAP is enabled , otherwise normal registration will be enabled.
 Email verification and password reset require a functional email configuration.
 This application comes with features (commands) to reset the password and 2FA without using email.